More than 15,000 Australians get home care tips from our monthly newsletter

 Signs and Symptoms of Anxiety in Older Adults

-Anxiety symptoms vary depending on the type of anxiety disorder and the individual.
-However, general symptoms of an anxiety disorder often include physical symptoms such as:
+Anxiety symptoms can vary.
+However, general physical symptoms of an anxiety disorder often include:

 • Cold or sweaty hands